 “Cause … should be killed”: His gentleness is a lie, since he is a killer (7:9-17).
 Some Gentiles will be spared to populate the kingdom (Matt.
 25:31-40), and Jews will be protected (12:17).

 He will issue an order that all who do not worship him will be killed.
 (Rev. 20:4), tells us that many will be slain by the guillotine.

 Everything the false prophet does is calculated to increase the power and authority of the Antichrist.
 That is not surprising, for he receives his own power and authority from the Antichrist.

-Verses 16-18: Only unbelievers will receive the “mark” of the “beast”.
-The “mark” will be place either on the “right hand” or on the “forehead”, both very visible places.
+Verses 16-18: Only unbelievers will receive the “mark” of the “beast” (see article “Mark of the Beast”).
+The “mark” will be placed either on the “right hand” or on the “forehead”, both very visible places.
 No one will be able to “buy” or “sell” anything without having; thus submitted to the political and religious system of the Beast.
 The word “mark” (Greek charagma), is often used to describe an image, stamp, brand, or other mark (compare Acts 17:29).
 According to (verse 17), the mark of the beast may be;

 (1) The “name of the beast” (either the person or the empire);

 (2) The “number” of the Beast’s “name” (666) or;